My son is almost 26 now. He used to be kind of small, but he started working out and bulked up quite impressively. Oh, and I work out too.

 Despite what my studly son may think, I’m actually pretty proud of being a dad.
 In fact, you could say I consider it a Godly calling.

-Also, to encourage to honorable calling of single mothers, some influencers have overcompensated.
+Also, to encourage single mothers, who are incredible heroes, some influencers have overcompensated.
 They’ve given the impression fathers are optional and mostly replaceable.

 I beg to differ.